Better Securing Your Data, and Apple Account

 👀 Enable and then review what data your installed apps are accessing, as well:

-📲 Hardware security can be a factor worth considering for some people.
+☎️ Hardware security can be a factor worth considering for some people.
 Pragmatically, any Apple devices that can’t run at least iOS 17 or iPadOS 17 can have other issues with device security.
-In particular, older Apple processors and related hardware can have security vulnerabilities, and these vulnerabilities can allow users with physical access to access the device and its contents.
+In particular, older Apple silicon processors and related hardware can have (or do have) (insurmountable) security vulnerabilities, and these vulnerabilities can allow users with physical access to access the device and its contents.

-If physical access is a concern, avoid Apple devices with A13, A12, and earlier processors when your data security is paramount.
+If unauthorized device physical access is a concern, avoid Apple devices with A13 processor and earlier, when your data security and account security is paramount.

 🦟 While remotely-loaded iPhone and iPad exploits and malware are quite rare and targeted and expensive based on available reports, such exploits are possible.
 For those that might potentially be targeted by these exceedingly rare and expensive security exploits, consider enabling Lockdown Mode: